EmilHvitfeldt/quarto-theme-tweaker/README.md

 # Quarto Theme Tweaker

 A Positron/VS Code extension for live Sass theming of Quarto documents.
-Sliders and color pickers bound to Sass variables let you tweak a rendered Quarto deck and see the changes instantly, then write the values back into `custom.scss`.
+Sliders and color pickers bound to Sass variables let you tweak a rendered Quarto document and see the changes instantly, then write the values back into `custom.scss`.

 It generalizes the original `hotload_server.py` prototype (kept under `examples/revealjs/`) into a schema-driven, multi-variable, hybrid engine.

+## Supported formats

+The extension picks a control schema by detecting the output format from the document's YAML front matter:

+- **reveal.js decks** (`format: revealjs`) use `presets/quarto-revealjs.json`.
+- **HTML documents** use `presets/quarto-html.json` (Bootstrap variables).
+This is also the fallback for any format that isn't reveal.js.

+Because HTML is the catch-all, other formats (`dashboard`, `beamer`/PDF, `docx`, etc.) currently fall through to the HTML/Bootstrap schema rather than having dedicated presets, so its controls may not all map meaningfully.
+The only bundled example is `examples/revealjs/`.

 ## How it works